 During his early college years, Wheeler also engaged in part-time work at the Radio Laboratory of the National Bureau of Standards.
-Following this, he became associated with Professor Hazeltine at Stevens Institute of Technology in the development of the Neutrodyne receiver, which came into general use in the mid-1920's.
+Following this, he became associated with Professor Hazeltine at Stevens Institute of Technology in the development of the Neutrodyne receiver, which came into general use in the mid-1920s.
 In 1924, he was one of the original employees of the Hazeltine Corporation.

-In his forty years of activity in the radio engineering profession, Wheeler has presented numerous scientific papers and published many articles in scientific periodicals, especially the Proceedings and Transactions of the IRE.
-He has been awarded 180 U. S. patents and many foreign patents.
+After 1950, Wheeler served the government in various capacities as an expert consultant, and then as a member of the Defense Science Board.
+In addition, in his forty years of activity in the radio engineering profession, Wheeler presented numerous scientific papers and published many articles in scientific periodicals, especially the Proceedings and Transactions of the IRE.
+He was awarded 180 U. S. patents and many foreign patents.
 In recognition of his inventions, he received one of the Modern Pioneer Awards from the National Association of Manufacturers in 1940.
 He is a member of Sigma Xi and Tau Beta Pi.
-He was awarded the IEEE Medal of Honor in 1964, "For his analyses of the fundamental limitations on the resolution in television systems and on wideband amplifiers, and for his basic contributions to the theory and development of antennas, microwave elements, circuits, and receivers."
+He was awarded the IEEE Medal of Honor in 1964, "for his analyses of the fundamental limitations on the resolution in television systems and on wideband amplifiers, and for his basic contributions to the theory and development of antennas, microwave elements, circuits, and receivers."

-A member of the Institute of Radio Engineers since 1927, Wheeler has been a Fellow since 1935, and a member of the Board of Directors in 1934 and again from 1940 to 1945; and has been a Fellow in the American Institute of Electrical Engineers since 1946.
-He was the second chairman of the IRE Long Island Section, and is also an Associate Member of the IEE and a Fellow of the Radio Club of America.(Editor's Note: Wheeler passed away on 25 April 1996 in Ventura, CA.)
+A member of the Institute of Radio Engineers since 1927, Wheeler was promoted to Fellow in 1935, and a member of the Board of Directors in 1934 and again from 1940 to 1945.
+He was also promoted to Fellow in the American Institute of Electrical Engineers in 1946.
+He was the second chairman of the IRE Long Island Section, an Associate Member of the IEE, a Fellow of the Radio Club of America, and a member of Sigma Xi and Tau Beta Pi.
+Wheeler passed away on 25 April 1996 in Ventura, California.